junxit/us-congress-bills-114/derived/amendments.md

 ### 15 U.S.C. § 5511

-> in subparagraph (F), by striking “high-performance” and inserting “high-end”;
+> in subparagraph (F), by striking “high-performance” and inserting “high-end”; and

 | | |
 |---|---|